chessper53/Effective-Window-Close/README.md

 # Effective-Window-Close
 Every open Window is closed using a Custom Shortcut created to run this application.
-For further Information
+## How to Use: